RomanPodkovyrin/RomanPodkovyrin.github.io/_posts/2023-07-31-storingdata.md

 ## Conclusion

 While cloud storage solutions offer undeniable convenience and accessibility, they might not be the best fit for users seeking greater control over their data and privacy.
 Network Attached Storage (NAS) presents an attractive alternative, providing complete ownership, data security, and the ability to access media files locally without data transfer limits.
 By adopting a NAS solution, users can strike a balance between the convenience of cloud storage and the autonomy of on-premises data management, ensuring that their cherished memories remain safe, private, and easily accessible within the confines of their network.
 Don't get me wrong, I fully understand how it sounds if you are not as technically savvy when you are listening to my rumbling about doing something so technical and becoming your own IT admin.
 It's a big ask, but rather than making this article to make you set up your NAS, I am doing it to raise awareness on the amounts of data that is being generated, and that we all need to put a bit more thought into how we are going to be storing it.
-As highlighted, due to the sheer amount of data generated on yearly basis, it can get very difficult or expensive to store it for the years to come if we don't start thinking about it now.
+As highlighted, due to the sheer amount of data generated yearly, it can get very difficult or expensive to store it for the years to come if we don't start thinking about it now.